priorknowledge/loom/doc/adapting.md

 <b>tare rows</b>, resulting in `ProductValue.Diff` protobuf data structures.
-During inference, loom only looks at the diff when scoring and updating the kind kernel's sufficient statistics, but must look a all tare rows when updating the cat kernel's sufficient stastics.
+During inference, loom only looks at the diff when scoring and updating the kind kernel's sufficient statistics, but must look a all tare rows when updating the cat kernel's sufficient statistics.

 The typical application for tare rows is when text fields are blown out to a large number of boolean present/absent fields, so that most words are missing from most text fields.
 Loom has full support for the case when there is a single text field, or when there are multiple text fields that are always observed; in these cases a single tare row suffices.
-Multiple tare rows are required in the more complicated setting of multiple text fields which are independly observed (e.g. text field `A` is present and `B` missing in row `, but `A` is absent and `B` present in row 2, and both present in row 3).
+Multiple tare rows are required in the more complicated setting of multiple text fields which are independently observed (e.g. text field `A` is present and `B` missing in row `, but `A` is absent and `B` present in row 2, and both present in row 3).

 Loom automatically searches for a single tare row and diffs the data as part of `loom.tasks.ingest` These two initial passes over the dataset are implemented as